This post is also available in: Ελληνικά (Greek)

 Alsace is a region in the northeast of France, which borders Germany.
 So much so, that over the centuries it has often passed from France to Germany and vice versa.

-In fact, Strasbourg, the capital of the region, is so close to Germany that you can take the local tram and be in the town of Kehl in Germany in under 15 minutes!
-Locals often go there for shopping during French public holidays.
+Strasbourg, the capital of the region, is so close to Germany that you can take the local tram and be in the town of Kehl in Germany in under 15 minutes!
+Locals often go there for shopping, especially during French public holidays when the shops in France are closed.

-Strasbourg is the capital city of Alsace and the seat of the European Parliament.
+Strasbourg Alsace’s capital city and the European Parliament’s seat.
 The heart of the city is the Grand Île, a small (despite its grand name!) island in the river Îl, a tributary of the Rhine.

 Colmar is very popular with visitors and rightfully so!
 With its colourful, half-timbered houses, canals, and cobblestone streets, it looks like it came out of a fairytale.
 Like Strasbourg, it also has romantic canals, although smaller in scale and number.
 The area with the canals is called “Petite Venise”, or Little Venice.